For more than a decade, the online source of pictures for PowerPoint has been the pictures available online at Office.com. Now this

 Figure 1: Online Pictures button within Content placeholder

-content types in the slide -- these 6 content types are indicated by the 6 buttons you see within the Content placeholder
+the slide.
+These 6 content types are indicated by the 6 buttons you see within the Content placeholder (see Figure 1).

-(see Figure 1).
-Click on the Online Pictures button in the Content placeholder, as
+Click on the Online Pictures button in the Content placeholder, as shown highlighted in

 Alternatively, if you want to add a picture on an existing slide that has no Content placeholder, you can select the

-the Online Pictures button (highlighted in red within
+Online Pictures button (highlighted in red within Figure 2).